dandi/handbook/docs/13_upload.md

           above) will be configured to use `EncryptedKeyring` as the default backend.
           If you answer "no," the CLI will exit with an error, and you must store the API key somewhere accessible to the CLI on your own.

+    - Methods to store the API key with `keyring`
+        1. You can store your API key where the `keyring` library can find it by using the `keyring` program: Run `keyring set dandi-api-dandi key` and enter the API key when asked for the password for `key` in `dandi-api-dandi`.

+        2. If the API key isn't stored in either the `DANDI_API_KEY` environment variable or in the keyring, the CLI will prompt you to enter the API key, and then it will store it in the keyring.
+This may cause you to be prompted further; you may be asked to enter a password to encrypt/decrypt the keyring, or you may be asked by your OS to confirm whether to give the DANDI CLI access to the keyring.